Wednesday, July 31, 2024

 A good thriller - a little slow at first, but the ending twists are worth the wait.

-ONE BIG HAPPY FAMILY by Jamie Day - review will be on July 16.
+ONE BIG HAPPY FAMILY by Jamie Day - review is in the book's title.

 A bit slow at first, but turns out to be a good thriller.